ellji/ellji.github.io/README.md

+# Blog Readme

+The text below is an archive of the default text, saved because I'm lazy.

 # Lanyon

 Lanyon is an unassuming [Jekyll](http://jekyllrb.com) theme that places content first by tucking away navigation in a hidden drawer.
 It's based on [Poole](http://getpoole.com), the Jekyll butler.